fixm-ccb/FIXM-Core-4.2.0-testing/docs/general-guidance-application-libraries.md

 <img src=".//media/general-guidance-application-libraries-01.png"/>
 General structure of a message and role of an Application Library

-An
-**Application Library** captures messaging related data elements and reuses and restricts relevant subsets of the FIXM Core data structures.
+A **FIXM Application** captures messaging related data elements and reuses and restricts relevant subsets of the FIXM Core data structures.
-FIXM Core is independent and does not require an update when changes in an application library occur.
+FIXM Core is independent and does not require an update when changes in a FIXM Application occur.

-An **Application Library** may also leverage **Extensions**, as illustrated on the picture opposite.
+A **FIXM Application** may also leverage **Extensions**, as illustrated on the picture below.
 <img src=".//media/general-guidance-application-libraries-02.png" />

-An example of an Application Library is the **FF-ICE Application Library** developed and released by the FIXM CCB.
+An example of a FIXM Application is the **FF-ICE Application** developed and released by the FIXM CCB.
 This library addresses the use of FIXM core in the specific context of FF-ICE.
 It provides harmonized FF-ICE Message data structure (e.g. data structures for representing the FF-ICE Filing Status, the FF-ICE Planning Status etc.)